Selexipag

 Selexipag, sold under the brand name Uptravi, is a medication developed by Actelion for the treatment of pulmonary arterial hypertension (PAH).
 Selexipag and its active metabolite, ACT-333679 (or MRE-269, the free carboxylic acid), are agonists of the prostacyclin receptor, which leads to vasodilation in the pulmonary circulation.
 It is taken by mouth or administered intravenously.

+The most common side effects include headache, diarrhea, nausea and vomiting, jaw pain, myalgia (muscle pain), pain in the limbs, arthralgia (joint pain) and flushing.

 It is available as a generic medication.

+Medical uses

+Selexipag is indicated for the treatment of pulmonary arterial hypertension.

 Contraindications

-In Europe, use of selexipag together with strong inhibitors of the liver enzyme CYP2C8, such as gemfibrozil, is contraindicated because it increases concentrations of selexipag twofold, and its active metabolite 11-fold, potentially leading to more adverse effects.
+In the European Union, use of selexipag together with strong inhibitors of the liver enzyme CYP2C8, such as gemfibrozil, is contraindicated because it increases concentrations of selexipag twofold, and its active metabolite 11-fold, potentially leading to more adverse effects.

 Adverse effects

 The adverse effects of selexipag are similar to those of intravenous prostacyclins used for pulmonary arterial hypertension.
 Common side effects include headache and jaw pain.
 An increased risk for hyperthyroidism has also been noted in people taking selexipag.

 Pharmacology

 Mechanism of action

 Selexipag and its active metabolite ACT-333679 act on the prostacyclin receptor of lung tissue, with the latter being 37-fold more potent.
 They are selective for the prostacyclin receptor.
 Binding to this receptor leads to three major effects: increased vasodilation of the arteries, decreased cell proliferation and inhibition of platelet aggregation, all beneficial in the treatment of pulmonary arterial hypertension.